Red Hat OpenShift 4 now available on IBM Power Systems

 OpenShift on IBM Power Systems takes advantage of the Hybrid Cloud Flexibility, Enterprise AI, Security and Robustness of the POWER platform – whether on-premises private cloud or public cloud.
 Clients can more quickly deploy OpenShift clusters with PowerVC on Power Enterprise Servers to incrementally modernize existing applications.
 Additionally, OpenShift can be deployed on PowerVM or Red Hat KVM (development) on Power scale-out servers to exploit the 3.2x container density advantage per core of the POWER9 multi-threaded architecture.

-These capabilities are highlighted on the Hybrid Cloud Solutions on Power Systems website on IBM Developer along with IBM Lab Services and IBM Garage to help clients get started wherever they are in their Journey to Cloud.
+These capabilities are highlighted on the Hybrid Cloud Solutions on Power Systems website along with IBM Lab Services and IBM Garage to help clients get started wherever they are in their Journey to Cloud.

 IBM Cloud Paks and Red Hat OpenShift on Power Systems